Biomedical Telematics Laboratory (LTB)

 Yvan Fortier is IT Coordinator at the LTB.

 Mr. Fortier holds a Bachelor's degree in Information Management and Systems from Université de Sherbrooke.
 Since 2000, M Fortier has participated and supervised the creation of several computer applications.
 He is also webmaster for the Network's website.

-Ms. Mina Dligui is an analyst-programmer at the LTB.
+Ms. Mina Dligui is a contract analyst-programmer at LTB.